akram1089/suuperlogo/README.md

-# SuperAldo is an Algo Trading plateform
+# SuperAlgo is an Algo Trading plateform